-The book begins around the time of Texas became an independent Republic in 1836 and ends in 1986, which is both an even 150 years and a smooth place to divide history from the present day.1
+The book begins around the time of Texas became an independent Republic in 1836 and ends in 1986, which is both an even 150 years and a smooth place to divide history from the present day. (( The modern Republican Court began to form in 1988, with the elections of Justice Hecht and former Chief Justice Phillips. ))

 The description on Amazon teases that the book “use[s] a lively narrative style rather than a legalistic approach.”
 I hope that won’t dissuade too many appellate readers from ordering.